 Tutoring and peer groups are available through ODU's Tutoring & Mentoring Resources.
 You can meet with a tutor or connect to study sessions online via web conferencing.

 Our Peer Educator Program connects undergraduates with trained ODU students and mentors.
 Click here to find out which courses have tutoring available.

 Students Affiliated with the Military

 ODU has services specifically for military and veteran students.
 Our Military Connection Center can connect you to all the services we have to offer, from financial aid to tutors and academics.
 To get started, head to ODU's Military Connection Center web page.

 Writing and Research

 ODU Writing Center

-ODU's Writing Center is part of the Academic Skills group that supports the undergraduate writing assessment program.
-The Writing Center provides counseling and workshops on improving college writing, including live online tutorials.
+The Writing Center provides individual tutoring sessions to undergraduate and graduate students.
+They can help you learn how to proofread your own work, get started on writing projects, and develop a writing process for a paper.
 Schedule a virtual appointment by calling 757-683-4013 -- be sure to tell them you're an online student so they schedule an online session.

 As an online student, you can check out books from ODU libraries and partner libraries that are connected through InterLibrary Loan, and the materials will be mailed right to your door.